sciflydev/Surge.jl/README.md

 server = start_server([counter, countertwo, total, word], 8080)
 ```

-Open the file `index.html` in the `example` folder.
-You'll see the signal values and controls to modify them.
-When the counter variables are modified, messages will be printed to the REPL.

-Alternatively, you can send websocket messages as
+You can now send websocket messages as

 ```julia
 using HTTP.WebSockets